ramu-eppakayala/ABC/README.md

 2. Open the solution in Visual Studio
 3. Restore NuGet packages to download the required dependencies
 4. Build the solution
-5. Place the Randstad logo (randstad-logo.png) in the Images folder
 6. Run the application

-## Usage

-1. Fill in or modify the employee details
-2. Adjust the earnings and deductions as needed
-3. If there are Loss of Pay (LOP) days, enter them to automatically adjust the earnings
-4. Click the "Generate PDF" button to generate and download the payslip

 ## Project Structure